Skip to content

 EVALUATION PROCEDURES

 To ensure that all principals are evaluated on a fair and consistent basis, each principal will be evaluated at least once annually no later than June 1 of each year.
-The evaluation will include a minimum of two (2) documented observations, one (1) of which will be completed prior to January 1 of each year.
+The evaluation may include a minimum of two (2) documented observations, one (1) of which will be completed prior to January 1 of each year.

-Prior to the start of the school year, the principal will fill out a self-assessment and create a professional growth plan.
+Prior to the start of the school year, the principal may fill out a self-assessment and create a professional growth plan.
 The self-assessment and professional growth plan will be submitted to the evaluator prior to beginning of the year conference.
 At the beginning of the year conference, the evaluator will review and discuss the principal’s self-assessment and professional growth plan, previous student growth measures and expected student growth measures for the upcoming year, previous student achievement data, and parent/guardian input.
-The evaluator will notify the principal of the factors that will be utilized in measuring effectiveness.
+The evaluator may notify the principal of the factors that will be utilized in measuring effectiveness.

 Prior to January 1, the evaluator will conduct a documented observation and provide feedback on the principal’s performance for the year thus far.
-The evaluator will also review and discuss progress toward the principal’s professional growth plan and work with the principal to make adjustments accordingly.
+The evaluator may also review and discuss progress toward the principal’s professional growth plan and work with the principal to make adjustments accordingly.

 No contract shall be issued for the next ensuing year until such time as the principal’s formal written performance evaluation has been completed.